The Forecast Report

 1. Have a commercial tar remover that can be obtained from hardware stores or automotive shops.

-2. For application, please adhere to the guidelines provided by the manufacturer of the specific product.
+2. For application, please adhere to the guidelines provided by the specific product manufacturer.

 3. In general, you will rub the tar remover on the spot where this material has stained and let it stay for a certain amount of time.